pimarc/pms50-gns530/readme.md

 TCAS is also available in a dedicated Traffic page (4th NAV page).

 # Change log
+## V 1.0.33 (not yet released)
+- bugfix: procedure map legs not well displayed when OBS is active
 ## V 1.0.32
 - bugfix OBS angle selection
 ## V 1.0.31